Ermukhamet Ertisbaev

-Ermukhamet Qabidenuly Ertisbaev (Ермұхамет Қабиденұлы Ертісбаев, Ermūhamet Qabidenūly Ertısbaev, /kk/; born 19 November 1956) is a Kazakh politician and diplomat who has served as the chairman of the People's Party of Kazakhstan since 27 March 2022.
+Ermūhamet Qabidenūly Ertısbaev (Ермұхамет Қабиденұлы Ертісбаев, /kk/; born 19 November 1956) is a Kazakh former politician and diplomat who has served as the chairman of the People's Party of Kazakhstan from 2022 to 2026.
 Prior to that, he served as the Kazakh ambassador to Belarus from November 2017 to August 2019 and to Georgia from April 2013 to November 2017.

 Ertisbaev worked in several governmental ministries of Culture, Information which was split in March 2006 with Ertisbaev being appointed as a Culture and Information.
 He was also a member of the Supreme Soviet of the Kazakh SSR from 1990 to 1994 and has served in President Nursultan Nazarbayev's administration where he had been called as Nazarbayev's "wily political adviser."

 Biography

 Early life and career

 Ertisbaev was born on 19 November 1956 in the city of Karaganda.
 In 1978, he graduated from Karaganda State University from the Faculty of History.
 Ertisbaev is a candidate of historical sciences and holds a doctorate in political science.

 After graduating, Ertisbaev from 1978 onwards was engaged in research and teaching activities as he worked as an assistant at the Zhezkazgan Pedagogical Institute, secretary of the Komsomol Committee, teacher at the Karaganda Cooperative Institute, and the head of the Department of Political History of the Karaganda Medical Institute.
 From 1982 to 1986, he was an intern-teacher and a post-graduate student of Moscow State University.
 During that time, Ertisbaev served in the Soviet Army within the communications company in the Baltic Military District.